cij11/card-shuffle-client/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Deploying Card Shuffle

+Card Shuff is built with create-react-app.

+Install with `npm install`

+Deploy a local development server with `npm start`

+Deploy a live site to github pages with `npm deploy`.
+This publishes the site to `https://cij11.github.io/card-shuffle-client/`

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)